 - Select Keep Changes

-Clicking Keep Changes, the magenta background portion of your image will be removed from your photo, as pictured below.
+The magenta background portion of your image is then removed from your photo, as pictured below.

-While PowerPoint normally does a pretty good job at guessing what you want to remove, because it’s just a software program, it doesn’t always get it right as you can see below.
+While PowerPoint normally does a fairly decent job at guessing, it doesn’t always get it right.

-When this happens to you, all you need to do is adjust the background removal options to specify what you want to keep and remove in your picture.
+To fix it, all you need to do is specify what you want to keep and remove in your picture using the designated tools.

 - Select Mark Areas to Keep

-- Click and draw over the parts of your photo you want to keep in green
+- Click and draw over the parts of your photo you want to keep (creates green marks)

 - Select Mark Areas to Remove